South African National Parks

 South African National Parks (SANParks) is the body responsible for managing South Africa's national parks.
-SANParks was formed in 1926, and currently manages 19 parks consisting of 3751113 ha, over 3% of the total area of South Africa.
+SANParks was formed in 1926, and currently manages 21 national parks and 10 marine protected areas, totalling over 44595 km2.
 (Note: Groenkloof and Graspan/Vaalbos are declared national parks in legislation but are not operationally functional national parks.)

 Many parks offer a variety of accommodations.
-The best known park is Kruger National Park, which is also the oldest (proclaimed in 1898), and the largest, at nearly 2000000 ha.
+The best-known park is Kruger National Park, which is also the oldest (proclaimed in 1898), and the largest, at nearly 20000 km2.
 Kruger National Park and Table Mountain National Park are two of South Africa's most visited tourist attractions.

 Though not designated as National Parks, other protected areas exist, such as game and nature reserves.

 List of parks administered by SANParks

 The following are designated as National Parks of South Africa: